A Death has Occurred

 And if you are facing this situation alone, then ask a friend or neighbor to keep you company while you make these calls.
 In that way, you’ll be better able to cope with the first hours after the death.

 When you call us, we will walk you through the information that you will need to gather, and will set up a time to meet to go through the arrangement conference.
-This arrangement can be made at Choice Memorial, or we can come to your home if that is easier.
 When you make your initial phone call to us, we will discuss any questions or concerns that you have, and will ensure that you are prepared for the next steps.
 After your initial phone call, we will make preparations to transfer your loved one from the place of death to our funeral home.

 If Applicable, Call the Employer